Guadalajara: Transportation

-The Guadalajara Macrobús is a public transportation system based on the concept of bus rapid transit, where each bus has a single route and boarding station.
+The Guadalajara Macrobús (also known as Mi Macro) is a public transportation system based on the concept of bus rapid transit, where each bus has a single route and boarding station.
 Phase I of the Macrobús project opened in 2009 with a 16 km corridor following Calzada Independencia and serving 27 stations.
+Mi Macro Periférico is the newest line of the Guadalajara Macrobús system, running 41.6 kilometers along the Anillo Periférico, connecting with most transportation systems in the city.
+A new line of Mi Macro is expected to run along Carretera a Chapala, connecting with the Guadalajara International Airport.

 The Guadalajara trolleybus system has been operating since the 1970s, along with many city buses run by private companies and a bustling network of pedestrianized streets.

 Mi Bici Pública, PBSC Urban Solutions-based public bike share system, was launched in 2014.
 In 2016, the city implemented 242 docking stations and 2116 bikes.
 As of September 2018 Mi Bici has 19,664 annually subscribed users.

 In Guadalajara, a person spends an average of 82 minutes per weekday commuting with public transportation.
 23% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 15 min, while 22% of riders wait for an average of over 20 minutes each day.
 The average distance people usually ride in a single trip with public transit is 8 km, and 16% travel for over 12 km in a single direction.